hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Binding Rule

-Every Anchor file must explicitly include your Root Descriptor domain.
+Every Anchor file must explicitly include your Root Descriptor domain with your main website.
+Example include https://yourdomain.com/.well-known/stack

 This is how machines know that all five anchors belong to the same topic owner.